elB4RTO/craplog-GUI/README.md

 ### Backups

 CRAPLOG will automatically make backups of GLOBAL statistic files (in case of fire).<br>
-If something goes wrong and you lose your actual GLOBAL files, you can recover them (at least the last backup).<br>
+If something goes wrong and you lose your actual GLOBAL files, you can recover them (at least the last backup).<br><br>
 Move inside the folder you choose to store statistics in (if you don't remember the path, you can open the `Preferences`→`Settings`>`Paths` menu, to view it.
 Beware that modifiyng a path which already contains statistics, will not move the files/folders in the new location), open the "**globals**" folder, show hidden files and open the folder named "**.backups**'.
 Here you will find the last 3 backups taken.<br>
-Folder named '3' is always the oldest and '1' the newest.<br>
+Folder named '3' is always the oldest and '1' the newest.<br><br>
-Starting by this version, a new BACKUP is made every time you run CRAPLOG successfully over GLOBALS.
+Starting by this version, a new BACKUP is made every time you run Craplog *successfully* over GLOBALS.<br><br>
+Please notice that SESSION statistics will **not** be backed-up

 <br>